lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 -	Daniel Goleman – Emotional Intelligence
 -	Daniel Goleman – Focus *
 -	Viktor Frankl – Man's Search For Meaning *
--	Seneca – Letters From A Stoic
+- The Mayo Clinic Guide To Stress Free Living (don't judge it by it's cover)

 #### Poetry & prose
 -	Marcus Aurelius – Meditations
+-	Seneca – Letters From A Stoic
 -	Jack Kerouac – Dharma Bums *
 -	Jack Kerouac – Some of the Dharma
 -	Selected Poems of Rumi
 -	Lao Tzu – Tao Te Ching *
 -	Walt Whitman – Leaves of Grass
+- Herman Hesse - Siddharta

 ## Apps
 **Headspace** is a great app for meditation.
 It's also the most expensive.
 Try their 10 free sessions and see if you like it.